Brunolf Baade: Building aircraft

 In 1930, Baade traveled to the United States, sent by BFW to hand over some production licenses to American firms.
-Once there, however, he loosened his ties with BFW, remaining in the USA for some years, working at various times for Eastern Aircraft, North American Aviation, and the US subsidiary of the (since 1919 Dutch domiciled) Fokker Company.
+Once there, however, he loosened his ties with BFW, remaining in the US for some years, working at various times for Eastern Aircraft, North American Aviation, and the US subsidiary of the (since 1919 Dutch domiciled) Fokker Company.
 In 1932, he switched to Goodyear, where his projects are thought to have included work on the futuristic Comet railcar project.
 That year, too, he married Anna Stierle, a fellow German expatriate.

 Despite apparent professional success in North America, Baade maintained his contacts with the German aeronautical industry.
 During the early 1930s, employment prospects for aircraft engineers in Germany remained dire, but in the second half of 1936, he returned to Germany with his wife.
 Some ambiguity remains as to whether, at this stage, the couple had expected to stay in Germany, but on 1 October 1936, Baade took a job to the south of Berlin, at Dessau with Junkers.
 High-calibre aircraft engineers were now becoming highly valued; he achieved rapid promotion and an unexpectedly large salary, and ended up living in a large house, all of which led to the abandonment of any half-formed intentions that he might have had to return across the Atlantic.
 Appointed to head up the Development and Design Department, Baade stayed with Junkers through World War II.
 With Junkers, Baade was involved in development of a succession of military aircraft, including the Ju 88, Ju 188, Ju 388, and Ju 287.